zammad/zammad-documentation/api/checklist/checklists.rst

 Checklists
 ==========

-.. note:: To create a checklist, you can add checklist items via :doc:`checklist items endpoint <checklist-items>`.
+.. note:: To add checklist items, use the :doc:`checklist items endpoint <checklist-items>`.

 Show